dotlang/language/manual.md

 # Bindings

 A binding assigns an identifier to an immutable memory location.
 A binding's value can be a literal value, an expression or another binding.
 The literal value can be of any valid type (integer number, function literal, struct literal, ...).
 Bindings must start with a lowercase letter.

+Bindings that start with udnerscore are considered private.
+If they are module-level, they will be only accessible inside the module.
+If they are inside a function, they won't be included in closure.

 You can define bindings at module-level or inside a function.
 Module-level bindings can only have literals as their value.
 Type of a binding can be inferred without ambiguity from right side value, but you also have the option to specify the type (Example 1).